Operation Saluting October: Lomba River battles, September—October

 On September 26, the Soviet advisers attached to 21 Brigade were targeted by a South African artillery strike, killing Lieutenant Oleg Snitko and injuring four other advisers.

 By October 2, 47 Brigade and 59 Brigade were close to linking up, having successfully bridged the Lomba between their positions with two wooden pontoon bridges and a Soviet-supplied TMM folding bridge.
 However, 61 Mechanised annihilated 47 Brigade with a decisive counterattack on October 3, killing 600 FAPLA troops and destroying or capturing 127 vehicles.
 The brigade lost nearly all its attached tanks, artillery, and air defence equipment.
-Alexander Ivanovich Kalan, a Soviet adviser attached to 47 Brigade, reported that many of the brigade's vehicles were abandoned on the southern bank, and could not be recovered due to the fact that the bridges were either destroyed or blocked by destroyed pieces of equipment.
-The Soviets' attempts to deploy recovery vehicles off road were thwarted by the waterlogged terrain.
+Alexander Ivanovich Kalan, a Soviet adviser attached to 47 Brigade, reported that much of the brigade's equipment was abandoned intact on the southern bank, and could not be immediately recovered due to the fact that the bridges were either destroyed or blocked by destroyed vehicles.
+These included 12 T-54 tanks, 2 BMP-1s, 11 BTR-60PBs, 2 BTR-60PUs, 2 BM-21 Grads, 4 ZSU-23-4 Shilkas, 2 D-30 howitzers, a TMM bridgelayer, a P-15 radar system, and 45 Engesa trucks.
+Kalan and a group of other Soviet advisers later attempted to recover the equipment anyway, but their recovery vehicles could not manoeuvre off road through the waterlogged terrain.
+Gusev was particularly appalled at the loss of intact tanks, which had been abandoned in some cases with full ammunition loads by their FAPLA crews.

 The following day, the South African positions on the south bank of the Lomba were reinforced by the arrival of 4 South African Infantry Battalion along with additional G5 howitzers and Olifant tanks, making the likelihood of another crossing attempt increasingly remote.
 On October 5, the FAPLA general staff ordered 16, 21, and 59 Brigades to cease crossing attempts and begin a general withdrawal from the Lomba River.
 At this phase the FAPLA advance force had lost a third of its combined strength.
 The FAPLA brigades had also expended most of their fuel, food, and ammunition.
 According to one South African military report, "with one of its four offensive brigades totally destroyed and two of the remaining three badly mauled...[FAPLA] was left with no option but to begin withdrawing in the direction of Cuito Cuanavale."

 On October 6, FAPLA launched a major aerial bombardment of the Lomba to cover the withdrawal of 16, 21, and 59 Brigades.
 Fifty air sorties were carried out that day, and another sixty on October 7.